 - In my opinion, you should be laundering your microfiber cloths – with or without antibacterial silver – at least once a week.
 By “laundering”, I mean a proper wash in the washing machine on the HOT setting.

 - No, you do not have to use the Norwex Ultra Power Plus detergent to clean your Norwex cloths (or any other microfiber cloth).
 Ideally, you’ll use a detergent that dissolves easily and has no fillers – especially if you’re washing a microfiber cloth with antibacterial silver in it because it’s important that the silver not end up coated after it’s washed.
 You want all the detergent to wash out of the cloth.
 The Norwex detergent is good.
 The problem I have with it (and this is no secret) is it’s price.
 If you’re looking for a good, non-filler, concentrated detergent that dissolves easily and rinses away completely, look no further than one of a million cloth diapering sites.
-Here is a good link that provides a lot of information on detergents that are reasonably priced and easily accessible.
 In my opinion, if it’s good enough for cloth diapers, it’s good enough for your microfiber cloths.
 That being said, you can use ANY detergent as long as it does not contain bleach or fabric softener.
 If your antibacterial cloth starts to get stinky (which may happen if soap is not being rinsed out), refer to number 4 above.

 - Wash and dry (yes, you can put your Norwex and e-cloth ® microfiber cloths in the dryer) your microfiber cloths with non-lint items.